 Libreria Acqua Alta literally translates to “high water bookshop”.

 “Acqua alta” means “high water” in Italian, and in Venice, it is the name not only of this bookstore but of the flooding that Venice experiences each year.

 Libreria Acqua Alta is famous for, essentially, two things: its unique method of storing books, and its beautiful decor.

-As the name suggests, a sizable portion of the efforts that go into running Libreria Acqua Alta are dedicated to making sure that the inventory doesn’t get ruined when–and it is when not if–the bookstore is flooded.
+As the name suggests, a sizable portion of the efforts that go into running Libreria Acqua Alta is dedicated to making sure that the inventory doesn’t get ruined when the bookstore is flooded.

 Running a bookshop in a city famous for its floods (and not only that, but a bookshop that literally opens right onto a canal) is obviously an exercise in risk management.